-When managing your inventory processes, there are a variety of factors which you need to consider.
 Both external and internal factors can affect inventory management in different ways, and it is important to be aware of these variables.
 Let’s look at the main factors that can affect inventory processes, and how they’re handled via warehouse inventory management software.

 The tax costs associated with stocking inventory is another factor that can influence inventory management.
 This is especially salient when preparing for the end of year tax returns.